pts/insight-mininasm/README.txt

 Step 4.
 Change the source code so that it builds with mininasm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Local labels with prefix `@@' were renamed to prefix `.'.
+This made it
+possible to drop the `-t' command-line switch of NASM, which mininasm
+doesn't support.
+A small Perl scipt was used to automate this:

+  $ perl -pi -e 's/[@][@]/[.]/g' *.asm *.inc

-The goal is to build the insight.com identical to the release.
+The remaining goal is to build the insight.com identical to the release.

 __END__